Reducing Medication Errors – Anticoagulation Medication Safety

-We’re providing resources below to assist you in your work to improve anticoagulation management.
-We’re especially appreciative of the Harvard Vanguard clinicians and staff for taking the time to update their protocols and guidelines every time CHEST makes an update.
-This document is updated as we receive the latest information from Harvard Vanguard Medical Associates (Alan Brush, MD, FACP, Chief, Cheryl Warner, MD, Senior Physician Consultant, et al).
+We‘re providing resources below to assist you in your work to improve anticoagulation management.
+We‘re especially appreciative of the Atrius Health clinicians and staff for taking the time to update their protocols and guidelines every time CHEST makes an update.
+This document is updated as we receive the latest information from Atrius Health (Alan Brush, MD, FACP, Chief, Cheryl Warner, MD, Senior Physician Consultant, et al).

-A message from Alan Brush, MD, MD, FACP, Chief, Anticoagulation Management Service, Harvard Vanguard Medical Associates:
+A message from Alan Brush, MD, MD, FACP, Chief, Anticoagulation Management Service, Atrius Health:

-- We will be extending the interval of testing to 8 weeks for some stable patients, but not to the extent of “up to 12 weeks” suggested in CHEST-2012.
+- Most of our patients test every 4 weeks, though we permit testing every 8 weeks for stable patients, not the “up to 12 weeks” suggested in CHEST-2012.

 - We will continue to do a bleeding risk assessment on all patients with elevated INRs and make decisions on use of vitamin K on that basis, rather than either routinely use vitamin K for significant INR elevations (common practice in some settings), or not using them routinely unless INR values are above 11.0, suggested in CHEST-2012.
 Our ability to respond promptly to these situations provides a level of safety not available in many settings, and we believe that vitamin K treatment may be appropriate in patients having other bleeding risk factors with elevated INR values below 11.0.